sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/advanceLogic.rst

       :alt: web-app
       :width: 90%

 - For Javascript trigger the user needs to enter custom javascript code.
-The code will return a "result" variable.
+The code will return a ``result`` variable.

   .. figure:: ../../../_assets/web-app/LogicJavascript.PNG
       :alt: web-app
       :width: 80%

 - Every logic has at least one action.
-Action will return a "value" variable.
+Action will return a ``value`` variable.

   .. figure:: ../../../_assets/web-app/LogicSimple2.PNG
       :alt: web-app